gregorianrants/van_cal/bugs.md

 - handle server error when posting data from form
 - opening job modal fails if job does not have hourlyRate and there is no validation to stop a job without an hourly rate being created
+- not all api routes are checking for sub, for example get job just uses the id of the job which works becuase you only know id of jobs you own but this is not ideal from security point of view.
+- when form modal gets bigger than screen it doesnt scroll. what about job details modal?
+- a lot of the css depends on app bar height this is a bit of a hack i.e. see modal i need to set a 64px margin on content height - consider using a global constant.

 # General Notes